-Soak in 1 cup whiskey (more if needed, fruit should be all soaked).
+Soak in 1 cup whiskey (more if needed later for soaking the cake and storing).

 Chopped Nuts – 1 cup each